furkandotpy/countsy/README.md

 ```bash
 $ countsy /path/to/folder
 ```
 Note that `/path/to/folder` is not required.
-If left unfilled, i.e. calling countsy with no arguments `/path/to/folder` is set to the current directory.
+If left unfilled, i.e. calling countsy with no arguments, `/path/to/folder` is set to the current directory.

 ### Sample Output